-A security policy includes a ruleset, IP lists, label groups, services, and security settings.
+A security policy item consists of ruleset, IP lists, label groups, services, and security settings.
 Before changes to these items take effect, the policy must be provisioned on the managed workload by setting its state to active with the CLI Tool or provisioning it with the PCE web console.

-To view a ruleset and provisioning state, use the following command:
+To view a ruleset and provisioning state use the following command: